Nachospt/SQL-Hierarchy-project/README.md

 # SQL-Hierarchy-project
-This project consists of SQL code that:
+In the world of organizations and computers we can find several situations in which we have to deal with hierarchy data.
+The task usually consists of identifying the hierarchy, making operations and creating a visual representations of the nodes structure.
+If we deal with a high volumes of data we want to do this in a specially efficient way.

--Builds a hierarchy with a list of folder paths.
+In this project I share code to make these 3 tasks with high volumes of data (11 million rows).
+SQL code to identify the hierarchy and make operations.
+Python code to create a representation of the biggest part of the tree possible.

--Evaluates branch dates and assign newer/older ones to parent nodes.
+The SQL process consists of 2 steps:

-It was ran on a database of 11 million rows which has to be done in 2 sets so the ram usage would not be exceeded.
+- First, identifying branches and hierarchy levels out of the folder path string.

-The development consists of 2 steps.
-First, identifying branches and hierarchy levels out of the folder path.
-Secondly, a loop that evaluates all the values on a hierarchy level at a time and assigns to the upper level the resulting values.
+- Secondly, a loop that evaluates all the values on a hierarchy level at a time and assigns to the upper level the calculated values (in this case max and min date values).